mmKoya/JetBrainsInternshipCodeCompletionAI/README.md

 ## Process Overview

 ### 1. Code Parsing
 The initial phase focuses on identifying and extracting complete functions and classes from Python source files, using the Abstract Syntax Tree (AST) library.
-These extracted code blocks represent fundamental units for analysis.
+Source files belong to the current project as well as random scripts from previous projects that are biased toward mathematical concepts and numpy syntax.
+Extracted code blocks represent fundamental units for analysis.
 To facilitate this, I developed the script [`CodeParser.py`](CodeParser.py), which:
 - Removes comments and blank lines for cleaner analysis.
 - Extracts code blocks (functions and classes) for structured dataset creation.